-- 4 doses of DTP - 3 or more doses of Oral Polio Vaccine - 2 Measles Vaccine or Measles Serology - 1 Rubella Vaccine (German Measles) or Rubella Serology - 2 Mumps vaccine or Mumps diagnosed by a physician - 3 doses of Hepatitis B vaccine required for students entering school for the first time and for 7th graders - 2 doses Varicella (Chickenpox) vaccination or written statement of having had the disease for new school enterers (K or 1) and 7th grade
+- 4 doses of DTaP

+- 4 doses of Oral Polio Vaccine

+- 2 Measles Vaccine or Measles Serology

+- 1 Rubella Vaccine (German Measles) or Rubella Serology

+- 2 Mumps vaccine or Mumps diagnosed by a physician

+- 3 doses of Hepatitis B vaccine required for students entering school for the first time

+- 2 doses Varicella (Chickenpox) vaccination or written statement of having had the disease for new school enterers (K or 1)

+- 1 dose of Tdap and MCV for 7th grade

+- 1 dose of MCV for 12th grade

 Students entering kindergarten or first grade must also have a physical examination, and a dental examination.
 The school provides forms for these examinations to be completed by your family doctor and dentist.
 Physical examinations must be repeated in sixth and eleventh grade, and dental examinations in third and seventh grade.
 Forms for all examinations are available in the school office.
-Any questions should be directed to the school nurse.
+Any questions should be directed to the school office.

 N.C.S. has a responsibility to cooperate with parents and physicians when it is necessary for students to take medication during the time they are involved in school activities.
 In accordance with the recommendations of the Pennsylvania Department of Health, students will be given medication only with the direct written order of a physician.
 The student, a parent, guardian, or responsible adult who is acting on behalf of the student, should bring the medication and the properly completed forms to the school office.
-The school nurse or an individual designated by the principal will give the medicine to the student.
+The school nurse or an individual designated by the principal will give the medication to the student.
 At the end of the designated time period, which shall be set by the physician, all unused medication will be destroyed after notifying the parents or guardians.
 The parent or guardian must complete a medication/treatment form before any medicine will be administered.